kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 populate the instances with some data, so that our tests or applications can actually use them.
 My preferred pattern for this is to have a single instance that is stable and set up with the data that I need, then clone from that to make new instances.
-This is also really simple:
+Suppose you have a stable permanent test environment, for example.
+Then, this is also really simple:

 ```shell
 # Either set up PGPASSWORD or use a .pgpass file